wateraccounting/IHEWAdataanalysis/CONTRIBUTING.rst

 Opened issues which fall into one of these three categories may be perfunctorily closed.

-Questions about development of IHEWAreport, brainstorming, requests for comment, and not-yet-actionable proposals are welcome in the project's `wateraccounting.slack.com#idea
+Questions about development of IHEWAdataanalysis, brainstorming, requests for comment, and not-yet-actionable proposals are welcome in the project's `wateraccounting.slack.com#idea
 <https://app.slack.com/client/TQP20VD3N/CQG1S6909>`__.

-IHEWAreport is a relatively new project and highly active.
+IHEWAdataanalysis is a relatively new project and highly active.
 We have bugs, both known and unknown.

 Please search existing issues, open and closed, before creating a new one.

-IHEWAreport employs Geospatial modules, so bug reports very often hinge on the following details:
+IHEWAdataanalysis employs Geospatial modules, so bug reports very often hinge on the following details:

 - Operating system type and version (Windows?
 Ubuntu 12.04?
 14.04?)